paularmstrong/onerepo/.changeset/silly-dragons-develop.md

 '@onerepo/plugin-tasks': minor
 ---

-Addes `.changesets/*` to the default list of ignored files
+Adds `.changesets/*` to the default list of ignored files